Memorial Arch of Tilton

-The Memorial Arch of Tilton, sometimes referred to as Tilton's Folly, is a historic arch on Elm Street in Northfield, New Hampshire, United States, on a hill overlooking the town of Tilton.
+The Memorial Arch of Tilton, sometimes referred to as Tilton's Folly, or simply the Tilton Arch is a historic arch on Elm Street in Northfield, New Hampshire, United States, on a hill overlooking the town of Tilton.
 The 55 ft was built by Charles E. Tilton in 1882; it was modeled after the Arch of Titus in Rome, its surfaces, however, modeled in the rustication that was currently a fashionable feature of Romanesque revival building.
 The Memorial Arch of Tilton was added to the National Register of Historic Places in 1980.

 History

 Charles E. Tilton was inspired to create a triumphal arch in 1881, when he visited Rome.
 While there he saw the Arch of Titus and decided to create a similar structure in his town to "symbolize the victories of peace rather than those of war."
 Ironically he chose to build this monument to peace on top of an old Indian fort at the apex of a local hill.

 For an architect, Tilton chose the Concord firm of Dow & Wheeler.
 He had previously employed them as the architects of the Tilton Town Hall, which he had built in 1879.
 Construction was completed on the Memorial Arch in 1882 at a price of 50,000 dollars.

 By the early 1980s the monument had been added to the National Register of Historic Places, but showed signs of neglect.
 In 1984 it was repaired and cleaned.
 Plants growing out of cracks in the top of the arch were removed and the monument itself was sandblasted and repointed.
 A park around the monument was also created at this time including the addition of picnic tables and grills.